justinmeiners/efficient-programming-with-components/13_searching.md

       return last - first;
     }

-[^eop-advance-distance]: Alex: "I am not saying I was right, because when we were writing
+[^eop-advance-distance]: Alex: I am not saying I was right, because when we were writing
-    Elements of Programming, Paul and I, we decided to abandon advance and distance, and just say that depending on iterator category, the complexity of these operators change."
+    "Elements of Programming", Paul and I, we decided to abandon advance and distance, and just say that depending on iterator category, the complexity of these operators change.

 [cpp-advance]: https://en.cppreference.com/w/cpp/iterator/advance
 [cpp-distance]: https://en.cppreference.com/w/cpp/iterator/distance